I often wonder about social conditioning. May be you can share your thoughts further beyond the fork.....

 Fun And Relaxation Books - mostly non-fiction and some fiction, travel, music - the big savior in sticky times, to be in touch with people, Netflix - foreign language and subtitles are good too, wandering about the town, occasional concert, museums - add to fun and introspection, neighborhood bookstores, pandora.com, the thought of another visit to Lollapalooza, National Parks.
 National Parks have provided me the sharpest, most beautiful, the most powerful and moving moments in my life.

 Thoughts I admire and find strength in the philosophy of Dalai Lama, Gandhi, Emerson, John Muir, Buffett (you cannot find a more genuine/honest capitalist than Buffett).
 Their writings have also provided multiple ways to appreciate and understand a very complex world and thereby stay away from dogma.

 Food And Drinks I love food from almost all ethnic origins.
 I am a vegetarian.
 This should not limit our chances to meet up.

 Synchronicity is a fascinating thing.
 It's an abstract idea but then comes a moment when we can distinctly sense/feel it.
 It somehow connects one random experience with another random experience to provide an aha! moment.
 It's almost a conduit to provide meaning to our perceptions of randomness.

 Religion - I strongly believe that virtue and reverence for life blooms from compassion and mindfulness.
-It often seems to me that the construct of organized religion just leads to dogma which subjugates the highest qualities of being human.
-It is very likely that every individual's unique life experience colors their idea/belief of religion and acceptance or skepticism.
+It seems to me that the construct of organized religion leads to dogma which subjugates the highest qualities of being human.
+It is likely that every individual's unique life experience colors their idea/belief of religion and acceptance or skepticism.